soulpower007/AI_assisted_probabilistic_modelling/README.md

 # Setup Guide for Enhanced Interactive Marketing Agent

+### Checkout the attached powerpoint for details on the modelling :)

 This guide will help you set up and run the `enhanced_interactive_agent2.py` file, which is an AI-powered marketing budget optimization tool.

 ## Prerequisites